vctfence/scrapbee/AUTOMATION.md

 The tab could be hidden through the `hide_tab` message option.
 Although this option may be useful in the case of mass API calls, please be careful with it, since Firefox may complain about hidden tabs and offer to remove the addon.

+The `pack` and `content` parameters are ignored if the `local` parameter is set to `true`.
+The addon will perform packing of HTML content automatically, although it may be a better option to use `SCRAPYARD_PACK_PAGE` API to import HTML content to obtain page icon and title.

 Returns UUID of the newly created archive.